-Alumni Talkback series is designed for current NEIU students exploring different options for careers after completing their degrees.
+The Alumni Talkback series is designed for current NEIU students who are exploring different options for careers after completing their degrees.

-Attending these sessions, not only will you see that yes, there is hope for a serious and successful career for those who come out with degrees in English, but you will also get the opportunity to hear what it's like to market that degree—what interviews may be like—and most of all what you may or may not have realized about the job possibilities out there, both the good and the bad.
+By attending these sessions, not only will you see that, yes, there is hope for a serious and successful career for those who earn degrees in English, but you will also get the opportunity to hear what it's like to market that degree—what interviews may be like—and most of all what you may or may not have realized about the job possibilities out there, both the good and the bad.

 In every session, we've tried to book a variety of alumni with different voices, backgrounds and interests.
 But all of them should give you a sense of "Hey—you can do this," and the reason for that is "I am doing this right now."